 Local governments:

 PM2.5 New Source Review/Prevention of Significant Deterioration, GHG PSD and GHG Title V: Currently three (3) county and local government agencies are subject to air permitting regulations in Lane County.
 These permittees would be subject to the PM2.5 and GHG portions of the proposed rules.
-Additionally, proposed new facilities that would be large sources of PM2.5 and GHG pollution would also be subject to the rules, but LRAPA lacks available information to project what new facilities may be proposed in the future.
+Additionally, proposed new facilities that would be large sources of PM2.5 and GHG pollution would also be subject to the rules, but DEQ lacks available information to project what new facilities may be proposed in the future.

-LRAPA anticipates that there will be a negative fiscal and economic impact on these sources because they will be required to make an initial estimate of PM2.5 and GHG emissions at time of permit renewal or modification so LRAPA can incorporate emission levels into permits.
+DEQ anticipates that there will be a negative fiscal and economic impact on these sources because they will be required to make an initial estimate of PM2.5 and GHG emissions at time of permit renewal or modification so LRAPA can incorporate emission levels into permits.
 These government agencies also have the option of assuming that PM2.5 emissions are the same as PM10 emissions (already included in their permits), eliminating any additional costs for reporting, recordkeeping or other administrative activities.
 GHG emissions can be estimated using a process similar to their GHG reporting requirements.
 The cost of these requirements varies by each permittee and LRAPA lacks available information sufficient to accurately estimate these costs.

-LRAPA anticipates that there will be a negative fiscal and economic impact on local government agencies if they build new sources and or modify existing sources that would trigger New Source Review or Prevention of Significant Deterioration.
+DEQ anticipates that there will be a negative fiscal and economic impact on local government agencies if they build new sources and or modify existing sources that would trigger New Source Review or Prevention of Significant Deterioration.
 The costs would be similar to large businesses as mentioned above.

-Small Scale Renewable Energy Sources: LRAPA anticipates that there will be no fiscal and economic impact as a result of the proposed rules.
+Small Scale Renewable Energy Sources: DEQ anticipates that there will be no fiscal and economic impact as a result of the proposed rules.

 State agencies